The objective of this article is to identify symptoms of stress and their consequences to our lives.

 Many stressors can be avoided.
 Environmental stressors such as noise, crowded conditions or heavy traffic can be reduced with planning and awareness.

 Next, relax.
 Try stretching and take short naps.
-EXERCISE< EXERCISE< EXERCISE!
+EXERCISE!
+EXERCISE!
+EXERCISE!
 This is the best stress reducer of all!
-This is because of the release action of exercise on the hormones produced under the fight/flight phenomonon.
+This is because of the release action of exercise on the hormones produced under the fight/flight phenomenon.

 Sleep allows the body to restore itself.
 Avoid sleeping pills or tranquilizers.
 They tend to have depressive effects on the body.